jbranso/.emacs.d/README.md

 ```

 Upon starting up Emacs for the first time, further third-party
-packages will be automatically downloaded and installed.
+packages will be automatically downloaded and installed.  *At least that is what is supposed to happen.*  Currently this functionality
+is broken.
+You can clone my config just fine, but when you try to start emacs, emacs'll will call say things like where is package X,Y, and Z?
+I'm working on fixing these issues.
+Like right now.
+Sept.
+19, 2015.

 ## Important note about helm